inkognitro/react-app-tutorial/03-routing.md

 };
 ```

-The `RegisterPage`, to register a user:
+The `RegisterPage`, within we are going to build the user registration form:
 ```typescript
 // src/pages/auth/Register.tsx